 Hypochlorous acid (HOCl) solutions.
 These are a diluted form of bleach.
 They sound scary, but they’re safe and gentle enough to use every day.
 HOCl solutions kill bacteria and fight inflammation.
 They mimic the way your own immune system combats germs.
 You need a prescription for some HOCl solutions, but many are available over the counter.
 They come as sprays, gels, and premoistened pads.
 Look for ones without preservatives.

 Tea tree oil.
 This is a powerful germ fighter.
-It also calms inflamed eyelids and kills mites.
+It kills the motes that cause some eyelid inflammation called blepharitis.
 Full-strength tea tree oil is too harsh for the delicate skin around your eyes.
-Look for 50% tea tree oil products or make your own.
+Look for 25% tea tree oil products or make your own.
 To do that, mix 1 drop of tea tree oil with 2 or 3 drops of water, olive oil, or coconut oil, then put it on your eyelid with a cotton swab or soft gauze.

 Some people are allergic to certain ingredients in eyelid scrubs.
 Be sure to look for ones that are preservative-free.

-Doctors used to recommend baby shampoo for some eyelid issues, but it has a lot of chemicals that aren’t good for your eyes, so it's best to stick with the other products we mention here.
+Doctors used to recommend baby shampoo for some eyelid issues, but it has a lot of chemicals that may not be good for your eyes, so it's best to stick with the other products we mention here.
 Your doctor can give you more information.